 With remote sales, there's sometimes a feeling that the team is filled with experienced, tough salespeople that can do any job from anywhere.
 And while each team member may be proficient in core sales skills, peer feedback and an overall sense of belonging are very important.

-One of the most important things salespeople can do when working together remotely is to provide each other with a lot of support by celebrating small victories that don't translate directly to a sale.
+One of the most critical things salespeople can do when working together remotely is to provide each other with a lot of support by celebrating small victories that don't translate directly to a sale.

 This type of ongoing feedback is essential, especially if you're just beginning to break into a new market.

-Consider making space for this type of encouragement in your one-on-one meetings and in regular team update meetings.
+Consider making space for this type of encouragement in your one-on-one meetings and regular team update meetings.
 Doing this helps to emulate the feeling of the culture when people are working face-to-face.

 5. Keep Things as Basic as Possible to Improve Your Remote Selling Skills

-Sometimes, sales managers tend to overcomplicate what a good sales process actually is.
+Sometimes, sales managers tend to overcomplicate what a good sales process is.
 Effective sales, whether remote or in-house, breaks down to only a few areas that matter.